Genetic Sequencing

 Are you and your partner seeking answers about the cause of your last pregnancy loss and wondering if there is a genetic cause?

-We are seeking couples who have experienced 2 or more clinical pregnancy losses AND at least one documented chromosomally normal pregnancy loss.
+We are seeking couples who have experienced at least one documented chromosomally normal pregnancy loss.

 After verifying eligibility and receiving consent to participate, the couples will